-St Botolph's C of E Primary School recognises that all matters relating to child protection are confidential.
+St. Botolph's School recognises that all matters relating to child protection are confidential.
 The headteacher/head of school or DSL will only disclose information about a pupil to other members of staff on a 'need to know' basis.

 All members of staff must be aware that whilst they have duties to keep any information confidential, they also have a professional responsibility to share information with other agencies to safeguard children.